Notebooks-Now/submission-instructions/structure.md

 **MyST Markdown specific elements**

 `myst.yml`
-: The main MyST configuration file - this configures the MyST project and [web based paper](https://mystmd.org/guide/quickstart-myst-websites#configuration) and is the place to add [frontmatter](https://mystmd.org/guide/frontmatter) including all scholarly metadata.
+: The main MyST configuration file - this configures the MyST project and [web based paper](https://mystmd.org/guide/quickstart-myst-websites#configuration) and is the place to add [frontmatter](https://mystmd.org/guide/frontmatter) including all scholarly metadata, like the authors and their ORCIDs and affiliations, and the title and abstract.

 `_toc.yml`
 : The table of contents definition file - this allows you to identify the root article (in this case `article.md`) and control the order that items appear in the table of contents.
 It is also possible to group items but groups may not be displayed in all web based themes.
 For help on customizing this see the [Table of Contents](https://mystmd.org/guide/table-of-contents) in the MyST documentation.